Temporal Feedback Convolutional Recurrent Neural Networks for Speech Command Recognition: Conclusion

 \section{Conclusion}

-We proposed TF-CRNN, a novel architecture of neural networks inspired by the efferent connections in the human brain.
-TF-CRNN performs channel-wise scaling in convolutional blocks by taking temporal feedbacks from the RNN module and controls the sensitivity of channel-wise feature activations.
-We evaluated our models on the keyword spotting task.
-The experiments demonstrate that the proposed model outperforms all compared models.
-We also conducted a failure analysis to see the improvement in detail and visualized the excitations to better understand the behaviour of temporal feedbacks.
-In this paper, we show the potential of TF-CRNN in audio classification tasks.
-For future work, we plan to evaluate the proposed model on other tasks such as speaker verification, music auto-tagging, acoustic event detection, and automatic music transcription.
+We proposed TF-CRNN, a novel architecture of neural networks inspired by the efferent connections in the human auditory processing.
+TF-CRNN performs channel-wise scaling in convolutional blocks by taking temporal feedbacks from the RNN module and controls the gain of channel-wise feature activations.
+We evaluated our models on the speech command recognition task and showed that the proposed model achieves superior performance.
+Finally, we conducted a failure analysis to examine the improvement in detail and visualized the excitation scales to better understand the behaviour of temporal feedback.
+For future work, we plan to extend TF-CRNN to other audio classification tasks such as music tagging or acoustic scene classification.